Oath of the Horatii: Symbolic theme

 The mother and sisters are shown clothed in silken garments seemingly melting into tender expressions of sorrow.
-Their despair is partly due to the fact that one sister was engaged to one of the Curiatii and another is a sister of the Curiatii, married to one of the Horatii.
-Upon defeat of the Curiatii, the remaining Horatius journeyed home to find his sister cursing Rome over the death of her fiancé.
+Their despair is partly because one sister was engaged to one of the Curiatii and another is a sister of the Curiatii, married to one of the Horatii.
+Upon the defeat of the Curiatii, the remaining Horatius journeyed home to find his sister cursing Rome over the death of her fiancé.
 He killed her, horrified that Rome was being cursed.
 Originally David had intended to depict this episode, and a drawing survives showing the surviving Horatius raising his sword, with his sister lying dead.
 David later decided that this subject was too gruesome a way of sending the message of public duty overcoming private feeling, but his next major painting, The Lictors Bring to Brutus the Bodies of His Sons depicted a similar scene - Lucius Junius Brutus brooding as the bodies of his sons, whose executions for treason he had ordered, are returned home.
 This was a subject the tragedy Brutus by Voltaire had made familiar to the French.

 The painting shows the three brothers on the left, the Horatii father in the center, and the three women along with two children on the right.
 The Horatii brothers are depicted swearing upon (saluting) their swords as they take their oath.
 The men show no sense of emotion.
 Even the father, who holds up three swords, shows no emotion.
 On the right, three women are weeping—one in the back and two up closer.
 The woman dressed in the white is a Horatius weeping for both her Curiatii fiancé and her brother; the one dressed in brown is a Curiatius who weeps for her Horatii husband and her brother.
 The background woman in black holds two children—one of whom is the child of a Horatius male and his Curiatii wife.
 The younger daughter hides her face in her nanny's dress as the son refuses to have his eyes shielded.